JakubPawlowskii/bachelor_thesis/code/README.md

 # Local and quasi-local integrals of motion
 Program generating all local and quasi-local integrals of motion for spinless fermion model and XXZ model, that do not commute with particle number operator or total Sz operator.
+Uses [Armadillo](https://arma.sourceforge.net/) library for handling all of linear algebra.

 In Results folder there is some generated data so far, and some python scripts for data post-processing and plotting.